Advertisement

 Review meds with your doctor

-Ask your doctor to review your medication list regularly to see if any may be stopped.
+Ask your healthcare provider (HCP) to review your medication list regularly to see if any drugs may be phased out.
 This can help prevent errors and interactions in addition to cutting costs.
-It’s also an opportunity to make plans for getting you off meds once you make certain lifestyle changes.
-Finally, ask about cheaper brand or generic options and encourage your doctor to choose from your insurer’s “formulary,” or the list of medications that your plan covers.
+It’s also an opportunity to make plans for getting you off some medications once you make certain lifestyle changes.
+Ask about cheaper brand or generic options, as well, and encourage your HCP to choose from your insurer’s formulary, the list of medications that your plan covers.

 pills spilling out of a bottle